TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 1/index.md

 linkTitle: "Lab1 - CSV"
 weight: 1
 description: >
-  Build an app to populate TIBCO Graph Database with data in csv files
+  Build an application to populate TIBCO® Graph Database with csv data from files
 ---

-Let's build a graph model for Northwind data.
+Let's start with building a graph model for Northwind dataset.
 In connection tab select Graph to host graph model for your flogo application.

 ![Import Extension](createModel01.png)

 In the diaog box
 - Set model name
 - Select "Local File"
-- select and upload northwind_model.json from your download folder
+- select and upload northwind_model.json (Northwind model descriptor) from your download folder
 - Click connect

 The Northwind model descriptor file has attached to your graph model

 ![Import Extension](createModel02.png)

-Now let's select Application table then create to start building an allication
+Now let's select "Apps" tab and click "Create" button to start building your first allication

 ![Import Extension](createApp01.png)

 Name the application "Northwind" then create it

 ![Import Extension](createApp02.png)

-Select create to make it from scratch
+Select create to build it from scratch

 ![Import Extension](createApp03.png)

-Flogo studio brings you to the dialog for creating the first flow.
-According to Northwind data set we have, we are going to create five flows to process data from customers.csv, suppliers.csv, employees.csv, categories.csv and products.csv respectively.
-We start from Building the customer data flow.
+Flogo® Enterprise studio brings you to the dialog for creating the first flow.
+According to Northwind dataset we have, we are going to create five flows to process data from customers.csv, suppliers.csv, employees.csv, categories.csv and products.csv respectively.
+We'll start from Building the customer data flow.

 ![Import Extension](createApp04.png)

 In the empty flow panel click "Flow Inputs & Outputs" verticle bar to generate data schema for current flow.

 ![Import Extension](createApp05.png)

-The flow processes a CSV data row from file each time.
-Just set a sample of incoming data.
-In the sample "FileContent" is a row of CSV data and "LineNumber" is current "row number" of the row.
+The flow starts from processing CSV data rows from a file one line each time (we'll set it up in FileReader Trigger later).
+Just set a sample of useful data fields from incoming data.
+In the sample "FileContent" field represents a row of CSV data and "LineNumber" filelds is current "sequence number" of that row.

 ![Import Extension](createApp06.png)

-After clik "Save" buttom schema generator converts data sample to schema definition.
+After clik "Save" buttom the schema generator of studio converts data sample to its schema definition.

 ![Import Extension](createApp07.png)

-Let's add a trigger (data source) for the flow by clicking "+" buttom on the left and select GraphBuilder_Tools -> FileReader trigger.
+Let's add a trigger (data source of the flow) by clicking "+" buttom on the left and select GraphBuilder_Tools -> FileReader trigger.

 ![Import Extension](createApp08.png)

 Filling the "Trigger Settings"
-- Filename : point to customers.csv in your download folder
+- Filename : point to the customers.csv in your download folder
-- Asychroous : make it true so all triggers for different data would run simutanously
+- Asynchronous : set it true so all triggers for different data could run simutanously
-- Emit per Line : set true to make sure each time only one row of data sending to flow
+- Emit per Line : set it true to make sure each time only one row of data get sent to flow
 - Max Number of Line : set to negative means no limit.

-Click save after you finish it
+Click "Save" after you finish it

 ![Import Extension](createApp09.png)

 Now switch to "Map to Flow Inputs" and make following mapping
 - FileContent (defined in schema) -> $trigger.FileContent
 - LineNumber (defined in schema) -> $trigger.LineNumber

-Then click save button
+Click "Save" button

 ![Import Extension](createApp10.png)

-Back to flow and adding first activities.
+Back to flow and adding first activity to the flow.
 Select GraphBuilder_Tools -> CSVParser for converting CSV text to system object.

 ![Import Extension](createApp11.png)

 Filling Settings
-- Date Format Sample : 2006-01-02 (GOLang data format)
+- Date Format Sample : 2006-01-02 (Data format setup for underlining GOLang code)
-- Serve Graph Data : set false since we are not using it
+- Serve Graph Data : set to false since we are not using it
 - Output Field Names : One line of setting for each data column.
-AttributeName is the field name in system object and CSVFieldName is the column name in CSV file.
+AttributeName is the attribute name in generated system object and CSVFieldName is the column name in CSV data row.
 Set optional to "false" for all key element fields.
-Click save after set configuring each line.
+Click "Save" after finish configuring each line.
-- First Row is Heade : Set true since the data file we use has header
+- First Row is Heade : Set it true since the data file we use has a header

-Click save button
+Click "Save" button

 ![Import Extension](createApp12.png)

 ![Import Extension](createApp14.png)

-Switch to Inputs and map current input data to upstream output data
+Switch to Inputs and map current input data to output data from upstream
 - CSVString -> $flow.FileContent
 - SequenceNumber -> $flow.LineNumber

-Click save when finish it
+Click "Save" when finishing it

 ![Import Extension](createApp13.png)

-Now the data has bean transform to the object which could be recognized by the system.
-The next step is to convert data to graph entities (nodes, edges and attributes).
-We use the core activity "Build Graph" to perform this tranformation.
+Now the data has been transform to the system object which could be recognized by the system.
+The next step is to convert plain object data to graph entities (nodes, edges and their attributes).
+We are going to use the core activity clled "BuildGraph" to perform this tranformation.

 Let's select GraphBuilder -> Bruild Graph and configue it.

 ![Import Extension](createApp15.png)

 Filling setting
-- Graph Model : Select "Northwind" which we just created.
-The Northwind graph model now associated with this activity.
-You would see this when we setup Inputs.
+- Graph Model : Select "Northwind" connector which we just created.
+The "Northwind" graph model now associated with this activity which means  BuildGraph activity take "Northwind" graph model to build the structure of its input data schema.
+You would see this when we setup "Inputs" data mapping later.
-- Allow Null Key : Will Generate node, edge even their primary key will null element.
+- Allow Null Key : set it "true" will make it generate node, edge even their primary key contains null elements.
-- Batch Mode : Set false since we process one data each time.
+- Batch Mode : set it "false" since we process one data each time.
 - Pass Through Fields : (leave it empty)
 - Modify Size of Instances : (leave it empty, will use it in Employee data setup)

-Click save button
+Click "Save" button

 ![Import Extension](createApp16.png)

-Before we can map the input data let's take look of the output of CSVParser (upstream data of current Build Graph activity).
-Since CSVParser has ability to handle multiple CSV rows, the output of it is an array not just a single object.
+Before we can map the input data, let's a take look of the output schema of "CSVParser" (it's the upstream data for current "BuildGraph" activity).
+Since "CSVParser" has ability to handle multiple CSV rows, the output data structure is an array of object not just a single object.

 ![Import Extension](createApp16-9.png)

 For procees the incoming array type of data, we need to turn on the iterator to iterate through upstream output data.
 Even there is only one element in the array for the current case.
-Following screenshot showing how to do it.
+Following screenshot shows how to do it.

 ![Import Extension](createApp17.png)

-For mapping the input data you may notice that 1. the Northwind graph model has been brought to this activity as input schema, 2.
-The mapping target is not to CSVParser but the local interation.
+For mapping the input data you may notice that 1. the "Northwind" graph model has been brought to this activity as input schema, 2.
+The mapping target is not to "CSVParser" anymore but the local interation.
 For the data coming from customers.csv you can populate more than one type of nodes which are deinfed in Northwind graph.
-Here is the nodes data which will be set.
+Here is the nodes (Customer, Company and Region) which will be set.

 Customer node
 - _skipCondition -> null==$iteration[value].CustomerID